-I want to say that when you paint Easter eggs in a bag, it’s mess free.
+I want to say that when you paint Easter eggs in a bag, it’s mess-free.
 For many kids, it would be anyway!
 My little girl reached right in and grabbed the painted eggs herself.
 Who am I to say no to that?
 However, if the fear of creating a mess is something that stops you from getting artsy with your kids?
 Or, if they are not interested in getting their hands covered in paint, this Easter color mixing activity can be done without any mess.
 The Easter eggs are artificial and coated with paper.
-Paint and dye these eggs, just like real eggs and kept year after year.
+Paint and dye these eggs, just like real eggs, and keep year after year.

 Paint Easter Eggs

 Gather your materials.
 You will need some paper or woodcraft eggs, liquid paint, gallon ziplock style bags, and something to rest the wet eggs on to dry.
 You may also want a piece of painter’s tape to hold the bag in place while pouring paint into it.

 First, start by rolling the edges of a bag down and taping the bottom to the table to keep it all stable.